-Enterprise Risk Management and ESG have become critical, and at Quess, we have strengthened these functions under the leadership of Rajesh Kharidehal to proactively monitor and develop the abilities of the company in these areas.
+Enterprise Risk Management and ESG have become critical, and at Quess, we have strengthened these functions under the leadership of Rajesh Kharidehal

 Lastly, I have stepped down from Chairman & MD to Chairman - to separate roles of Chairman and MD, in line with good corporate governance and recommended regulatory guidelines.
 This will form the glide path to transitioning to an eventual non-executive position.